Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 The weaver works from the front and lets the ends drop to the back in this trima technique.

-Along the way, we’ll visit many weaving households and handicraft coop organizations to learn about the incredibly labor-intensive techniques used to make the women’s wrap dresses called kiras.
+Along our route, we’ll visit many weaving households and handicraft coop organizations to learn about the incredibly labor-intensive techniques used to make the women’s dresses called kiras and ghos for men.

-The Lhuntse area and the whole eastern region is relatively remote compared to the west, and it’s the area most famous for high quality handwoven textiles.
+The whole eastern region is relatively remote compared to the west, and it’s the area most famous for high quality handwoven textiles.
 We’ll drive to a small village, watch the weavers at work, and perhaps buy their exquisite pieces.
 We’ll also savor a delicious lunch prepared by them.
-Lhuntse is also known for having a beautiful dzong or temple complex which we will visit.

 Later we’ll drive south, and go across the border into India, saying Goodbye to lovely Bhutan, our guide and the driver.
-An Indian friend will meet us at the border with a van and we’ll go to the Guwahati airport to fly to Delhi to connect for our flights home!
+We’ll be met at the border and we’ll drive to the Guwahati airport to fly to Delhi to connect for our flights home!
 The flight from Guwahati to Delhi is included but don’t forget you need a multiple entry visa for India.
 This is done online and is easy; info will be sent.
-We’ll go home on our connecting flights from Delhi on December 13, 2024.
+We’ll go home on our connecting flights from Delhi.
+TBA

 Where You Will Be Staying